 If you have a laptop running Windows or an iPhone or Android, and you want to know which nearby WiFi network is safe to use, then it’ll be mostly guesswork as to which you can consider as ‘safe’, and you should therefore treat them all as unsafe.

 A hacker can easily sit in a cafe with a laptop and create a WiFi network which you could be tricked into joining.

 If you see any nearby WiFi networks which have the same or similar names to yours, then someone may have set up a rogue WiFi network to target you or your customers.

-This technique which hackers use, is to make people mistake the rogue WiFi network for your WiFi network, and join it.
-Once you have joined the rogue WiFi network, hackers can do any number of things:
+This technique which hackers use, is to trick people into joining their WiFi network and, once you have, then hackers can do any number of things:

-If you see any nearby WiFi networks which you suspect are malicious, then someone may have set up a rogue WiFi network and may be targetting you.
+If you see any nearby WiFi networks which you suspect are malicious, then someone may have set up a rogue WiFi network.

 5. Create a separate guest WiFi network

 If you want to share your home Internet with someone, but you don’t trust their computer (maybe you suspect that their computer may have a computer virus), then one way to mitigate the risk is to create a guest WiFi network.

 This will allow the suspected computer to access the Internet, but not the rest your home/office network, and will keep your own computers safe from theirs.

 If you do set up a guest WiFi network then you might want to change the password regularly.
 Why?
 Because, over time, you’ll lose track of who you’ve given the password to.